mgiraldo/color-summarizer-docker/README.md

 ## Credits

-[Matt Miller](https://twitter.com/thisismmiller) did the [Docker version](https://github.com/thisismattmiller/color-summarizer-docker) on which this Docker is based.
+[Matt Miller](https://twitter.com/thisismmiller) did the [Docker summarizer](https://github.com/thisismattmiller/color-summarizer-docker) on which this project is based.

 James Higginbotham's [tutorial on Docker and Sinatra APIs](https://dzone.com/articles/deploying-rest-apis-to-docker-using-ruby-and-sinat).